Project-Sloth/ps-housing/README.md

 # Installation
 ## PAY ATTENTION TO EACH STEP.
 DO NOT SKIP ANY.
+### Refrain from asking us how to circumvent paid scripts that can't be adjusted for ps-housing support.
+Instead, request their support for ps-housing - this was our intention when we made this script open source.
+Any inquiries related to this be ignored.
 1. Insert the following event towards the end of qb-multicharacters > client > main.lua

 ```lua